iquety/console/docs/en/05-implementing-options.md

 ### 2.3.
 Type

-It is the way the option will behave in the command formulation.
+It is the way the option will behave in the routine formulation.
 An option can be of four types:

 #### 2.3.1.
 Required